-^
+c. ГРАНР

+d. □ PCCM

+e.
+Other

+Please describe:

 Section D : Cost-Effectiveness

-Dawt I. St. ate Completion Section
+ate Completion Section

-ate Completion Section [ portion of the waiver only: Reim hursament of PCCM Providers
+I portion of the waiver only: Reimburse ement of PCCM Providers

-Under n a fee-for-service basis.
+this waiver, providers are reimbursed on a fee gement in the following manner (please check a -for-service basis.
 PCCMs are reimbursed for patient

-J 3 ,
+шапад ,

 a.
-Management fees are expected to be -
+Management fees are expected to be paid

-The management fees were calculated 1.
-Year 1:\$
+The management fees were calculated as fol

-per member per month fee.
+1. per member per month fee.

-2. Year 2:\$ per member per month fee.
+2. Year 2: \$ per member per month fee.

-3. Year 3:\$ per member per month fee.
+3. Year 3: \$ per member per month fee.

-4. Year 4:\$ per member per month fee.
+4. per member per month fee.

-b.
-Enhanced fee for primary care servi
+b. ■ Enhanced fee for primary care services.

-determined. affected by enhanced fees and how the amount of the enhancement was
+ed by enhanced fees and how the amount of the enhancement was

-c. rated under the program are paid to case managers who control .d., please describe the criteria the State will use for awarding the
+c. determined. under the program are paid to case managers who control

-d. incentive payments, the method for carplace to ensure that total payments to D5).
-Bonus payments and incentives under the waiver.
-Please also describe alculating incentives/bonuses, and the monitoring the State will have in the providers do not exceed the Waiver Cost Projections (Appendix for reducing utilization are limited to savings of State Plan service costs to how the State will ensure that utilization is not adversely affected due syments.
-The costs associated with any bonus arrangements must be I Waiver Cost.
+d. beneficiary utilization.
+Under D.I.H.d., ple incentive payments, the method for calculating place to ensure that total payments to the proposition.
+Bonus payments and incentives for red under the waiver.
+Please also describe how the second of the control of the case describe the criteria the State will use for awarding the ing incentives/bonuses, and the monitoring the State will have in oviders do not exceed the Waiver Cost Projections (Appendix ucing utilization are limited to savings of State Plan service costs the State will ensure that utilization is not adversely affected due so The costs associated with any bonus arrangements must be

-A

-w
+Please explain the State's rationale for determined the state of the s mining this method or amount.

 Section D : Cost-Effectiveness

 Part I: St ate Completion Section

 E. Membe er Months

 Please marl k all that apply.

-a.
-[Required] Population in the base year and R1 and R2 data is the population under the waiver.
+a. ▼ [Required] Population in the base year and F R1 and R2 data is the population under the waiver.

-b. iming of the waiver renewal submittal, the State did not have a
+b. of the waiver renewal submittal, the State did not have a

-complete R2 to submit.
-Please ensure that the formulas correctly calculated the annualized trend rates.
-Note: enrollment or cost data for R2 of the previous waiver period.

-c. increase or decrease in member months projections from the base year
+c. complete R2 to submit.
+Please ensure that the it is no longer acceptable to estimate enrolls ne formulas correctly calculated the annualized trend rates.
+Note: ment or cost data for R2 of the previous waiver period. ase or decrease in member months projections from the base year

-historically been experienced in coun growth is expected beginning in P1 (Counties are expected to begin operating are assumed to begin operating the Fa case in existing Family Care counties due to growth that has ties after Family Care becomes an entitlement.
-Additional program CY2015), and continuing through the waiver period, when seven ting the Family Care program.
-The remaining eight counties in the state amily Care program by the end of P5 (CY2019) resulting in more is reflected in the Implementation Plan in Section A Part I D.2.
+or over time: programme programme and case your